KoushikSamalaData/Mediapipe/Readme.md

 ---

-# Save the README content to a file named README.md

-readme_content = """
-# 🎯 Real-Time Face & Pose Detection with MediaPipe
+# Real-Time Face & Pose Detection with MediaPipe

 This repository features **three Python projects** that demonstrate real-time and static image-based **face and human pose detection** using **[Google's MediaPipe](https://mediapipe.dev/)** and **OpenCV**.
 These scripts show how to perform: